Meet Love Island Winter 2020 contestant Finley Tapp – the bombshell footballer who fancies three Islanders

 Already we’ve seen bombshells Jess and Eve ruffle a few feathers in the villa and the shock departure of Ollie – and that was all in the first few days.

-Now, things are set to be even steamier with two new boys heading into the villa looking to crack on in the sun.
+Now, things are set to be even steamier as our bombshells are starting to make their way into the South African villa.

-Here’s everything you need to know about Finley Tapp, the football player hoping to impress three of our Islanders…
+Here’s everything you need to know about Finley Tapp, one of our first bombshells who has his sights set on three Islanders ahead of the looming recoupling…

 Age: 20